What is a Mini-Grant?

 - Criteria for school eligibility

 - supports and extends the basic curriculum by providing an experience, activity or project not otherwise offered

-- uses only materials that will enable or support the activities of participants, such as craft and building supplies
+- uses only materials that support the activities of participants, and are not intended for reuse outside the program

 - is supported solely by the Ezra Jack Keats Foundation

 - costs a total of $500 or less

 - will be provided free of charge and not used to produce merchandise for sale

 - March 31, 11:59 p.m.: New deadline for submission